salrashid123/signer/README.md

 }
 ```

-for example, for a PCR and [AuthPolicy](https://github.com/google/go-tpm/pull/359) enforcement (eg, a PCR and password), you can define a custom session callback
+for example, for a PCR and [AuthPolicy](https://github.com/google/go-tpm/pull/359) enforcement (eg, a PCR and password), you can define a custom session callback.

 ```golang
 type MyPCRAndPolicyAuthValueSession struct {